Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-Note that $m_{G_-}$ has been selected over $m_{G_+}$ because the larger penetration depth gives rise to an energetically favorable vortex~\cite{paul1986charged}.
+We choose $m_{-}$ rather than $m_{+}$ because the longer penetration depth corresponds to the energetically favorable vortex solution considered later~\cite{paul1986charged}.

+The Leggett mode, on the other hand, introduces an additional length scale: the Leggett healing length $\xi_{\rm L}=1/m_P$.
+This mode, which is a unique feature of the coupled system, can be interpreted as internal degree of freedom in which one condensate oscillates relative to the other, and $\xi_{\rm L}$ controls relaxation of the \emph{relative} phase $\Theta_1-\Theta_2$.
+In what follows, to obtain admissible vortex solutions, we work in the weak-locking regime, where $\xi_{\rm L}$ is parametrically larger than the other characteristic lengths, i.e., $\xi_{\rm L} \gg \tilde{\lambda}, \tilde{\xi}_j$.
+Such a regime is realized for a sufficiently thin CI layer as $\beta=L_{\rm CI}/\eta$.

-Accordingly, we introduce the analogous Landau parameters, $\tilde{\kappa}_j = \tilde{\lambda}/ \tilde{\xi}_j $, characterizing the type of superconductivity at the interface based on the distinction $\tilde{\kappa}_j \gtrless 1/\sqrt{2}$.
-At this point, we should emphasize a crucial distinction from the conventional Ginzburg-Landau theory due to the presence of the CS term in the penetration depth: while $\delta_2$, governed by the interaction strength $\eta$ between the SC and QH sectors, may become small, the terms proportional to $k$ persist even for small $\eta$.
-This is a direct consequence of the topological nature of the CS term, which can significantly influence the penetration depth and thus the type of superconductivity induced at the interface, as we will show later.
+We then introduce the analogous Landau parameters, $\tilde{\kappa}_j=\tilde{\lambda}/\tilde{\xi}_j$, which characterize the interfacial superconducting response via $\tilde{\kappa}_j \gtrless 1/\sqrt{2}$.
+A key distinction from conventional GL theory is that the CS term enters $\tilde{\lambda}$: while $\delta_2$, controlled by the interfacial coupling $\eta$, can be suppressed, the contributions proportional to $k$ persist even for small $\eta$.
+This reflects the topological origin of the CS term and implies that it can strongly renormalize the penetration depth, and hence the type of superconductivity at the interface, as we show below.

-\textit{Vortex Solutions.} In the absence of the QH sector, the pair $(\phi_1, A^\mu)$ has a vortex solution, which is a hallmark of type-II SCs.
-Furthermore, due to the gauge invariance of the total HCS action, the action must also admit a vortex solution for the pair $(\phi_2, A^\mu)$ to minimize the energy functional in the limit of $|\vec{r}| \to \infty$ \cite{coleman2015introduction,dunne2002aspects}.
-To explore vortex solutions, we introduce the following ansatz, which describes a rotationally symmetric profile for the electric and magnetic fields with winding number $n \in \mathbb{Z}$,
+\textit{Vortex Solutions.} In order to seek vortex solutions for the SC-CI interface, we adopt the standard cylindrically symmetric ansatz with winding numbers $n_1, n_2 \in\mathbb Z$, in which the electromagnetic fields depend only on the radial coordinate: